leandroppf/FinDev/README.md

             });
     };

-   Em seguida substitua a função compareSync por:
+   E a função compareSync foi modificada para:

     /**
      * Synchronously tests a string against a hash.